Chapter 8: Department of Bioengineering

 Preliminary Examination

-Students currently studying at Santa Clara University for a master’s degree who are accepted for the Ph.D. program and who are at an advanced stage of the M.S. program may, with the approval of their academic advisor, take the preliminary examination before completing the M.S. degree requirements.
-Students who have completed the M.S. degree requirements and have been accepted for the Ph.D. program should take the preliminary examination as soon as possible but not more than two years after beginning the program.
+Students currently studying at Santa Clara University for a master’s degree who are accepted to the Ph.D. program and who are at an advanced stage of the M.S. program may, with the approval of their academic advisor, take the preliminary examination before completing the M.S. degree requirements.
+Students who have completed the M.S. degree requirements and have been accepted to the Ph.D. program should take the preliminary examination as soon as possible but not more than two years after beginning the program.

-Thesis Advisor
+Doctoral Advisor

-It is strongly recommended that Ph.D. students find a thesis advisor before taking the preliminary examination.
-After passing the preliminary examination, Ph.D. students should have a thesis advisor before the beginning of the next quarter following the preliminary examination.
-Students currently pursuing a master’s degree at the time of their preliminary examination should have a thesis advisor as soon as possible after being accepted as a Ph.D. student.
+It is the student’s responsibility to obtain consent from a full-time faculty member in the student’s major department to serve as his/her prospective thesis advisor.
+It is strongly recommended that Ph.D. students find a doctoral advisor before taking the preliminary examination.
+After passing the preliminary examination, Ph.D. students must have a doctoral advisor before the beginning of the next quarter following the preliminary examination.
+Students currently pursuing a master’s degree at the time of their preliminary examination should have a doctoral advisor as soon as possible after being accepted as a Ph.D. student.

-The student and the thesis advisor jointly develop a complete program of studies for research in a particular area.
+The student and the doctoral advisor jointly develop a complete program of studies for research in a particular area.
 The complete program of studies (and any subsequent changes) must be filed with the Graduate Services Office and approved by the student’s doctoral committee.
-Until this approval is obtained, there is no guarantee that courses taken will be acceptable toward the Ph.D. course requirements.
+Until this approval is obtained, there is no guarantee that the courses taken will be acceptable toward the Ph.D. course requirements.

 Doctoral Committee

-After passing the Ph.D. preliminary exam, a student requests their thesis advisor to form a doctoral committee.
+After passing the Ph.D. preliminary exam, a student requests their doctoral advisor to form a doctoral committee.
 The committee consists of at least five members, each of which must have earned a doctoral degree in a field of engineering or a related discipline.
-This includes the student’s thesis advisor, at least two other current faculty members of the student’s major department at Santa Clara University, and at least one current faculty member from another appropriate academic department at Santa Clara University.
+This includes the student’s doctoral advisor, at least two other current faculty members of the student’s major department at Santa Clara University, and at least one current faculty member from another appropriate academic department at Santa Clara University.
 The committee reviews the student’s program of study, conducts an oral comprehensive exam, conducts the dissertation defense, and reviews the thesis.
 Successful completion of the doctoral program requires that the student’s program of study, performance on the oral comprehensive examination, thesis defense, and thesis itself meet with the approval of all committee members.

 Residence